-Southern Africa 2006 - 2019
+Southern Africa 2006 - 2024

 Over the last years we made several trips to Namibia, Botswana and South Africa.
 We enjoyed the combination of vast, unspoiled (semi-)desert and fascinating wildlife.
 These pages offer an impression of the beautiful wildlife and scenery we encountered there.

-Our favorite destination is the Kgalagadi Transfontier Park, lying on the border between South Africa and Botswana, in the midst of the Kalahari Desert: a vast area consisting of red sand dunes with limited vegetation.
-The
+Our favorite destination is the Kgalagadi Transfontier Park, lying on the border between South Africa and Botswana, in the midst of the Kalahari Desert: a vast area consisting of red sand dunes with

-word Kgalagadi means the dry land, or waterless place in the Setswana language.
+limited vegetation.
+The word Kgalagadi means the dry land, or waterless place in the Setswana language.

 The Kgalagadi Park is a relatively small area (about 38.000 square kilometers, or 15.000 squary miles; about the size of The Netherlands) in the southern Kalahari at a height of about 900 meters above sea level.
 The

 sand dunes are enclosed by the river beds of the Auob and Nossob rivers are the lifeline for the majestic Camel Thorn trees and for most of the wildlife wandering around.
-Both rivers are predominantly dry; they might flow
+Both rivers are predominantly dry; they might

-Windhoek in Namibia to join the Nossob river (Nossob meaning dark clay) just north of Twee Rivieren settlement.
+near Windhoek in Namibia to join the Nossob river (Nossob meaning dark clay) just north of Twee Rivieren settlement.
 From there they continue in southern direction as the Nossob river.

 One of our favourite places in the Kgalagadi Transfrontier Park is Cubitje Quap waterhole in the Nossob river bed.
 It is a good place to stop and wait to see what will happen at the waterhole.
-Cubitje Quap is the name the San
+Cubitje Quap is the name the

-gave to this place.
+San gave to this place.
 In the San language |Khupugi |hoab means: Stony flats of the anteaters, it is also translated to Afrikaans as Erdvarkgat or, in English, Antbearhole.

-San heritage furthermore tells: This |hoab is quite large and was used by anteaters.
-The small rounded stones found in the |hoab are often swallowed by ostriches
+San heritage furthermore tells: This |hoab is quite large and was used by

 We decided to bring the harsh but beautiful Kgalagadi to the web under the name of this popular waterhole just north of Nossob camp... a place to experience the fascinating homeland of the San people.